 To collaborate with the Continuum of Care's (CoC's), applications will be sent annually to obtain CoCs funding recommendations.
 Applications from CoCs and subrecipients will be reviewed by ESG staff, determinations will be made and award letters will be distributed.
 Awards will be made based upon release of funds from HUD.
 All DHS grant terms are July 1st through June 30th.
-For complete written standards please refer to the IDHS website at http://www.dhs.state.il.us/page.aspx?item=77857
+For complete written standards please refer to the IDHS website at IDHS: SECTION 3: Continuum of Care & Service Coordination Requirements (state.il.us).